Ginger and Fred

-Ginger and Fred (Ginger e Fred) is a 1986 comedy/drama film directed and written by Federico Fellini and starring Marcello Mastroianni and Giulietta Masina.
+Ginger and Fred (Ginger e Fred) is a 1986 comedy-drama film written and directed by Federico Fellini and starring Marcello Mastroianni and Giulietta Masina.

 The title is a reference to the American dancing couple Fred Astaire and Ginger Rogers.
 The two leads portray Italian impersonators of Astaire and Rogers who reunite after thirty years of retirement for a vulgar and bizarre television extravaganza.

 The film was the subject of a trademark claim in the United States by Ginger Rogers, who claimed in Rogers v.
 Grimaldi that the film violated her Lanham Act trademark rights, right of publicity, and was a "false light" defamation.
 The Second Circuit rejected this claim, finding that "suppressing an artistically relevant though ambiguous[ly] title[d] film" on trademark grounds would "unduly restrict expression."